- It's very useful to backup Windows to USB because you might need the media to recover your system.

-- Left click on the USB drive to select it.
+- Click on the USB drive to select it.

-- Left click on the “Next” button in the lower side of the screen.
+- Click on the Next button in the lower side of the screen and select Create.

 - You will have to wait up to one hour depending on the transfer speed.

-- Left click on the “Finish” button after the process is completed.
+- Hit the Finish button after the process is completed.

-- Remove the USB stick from your Windows 8.1 device.
+- Remove the USB stick from your PC.

-Also another thing you need to keep in mind is that if you upgraded to Windows 8.1 from a previous Windows 8 version you will need to upgrade again your system after you use the USB stick as a backup.
+Also, another thing you need to keep in mind is that if you upgraded to Windows 10, 8.1 from a previous Windows 8, 7 version you will need to upgrade again your system after you use the USB stick as a backup.

-With all of these being said you now have a workable backup copy of your Windows 8.1 system ready to use whenever you have any issues with your operating system.
-You can write us below for any questions regarding this article and we will reply in the shortest time possible.
+With this being said, you now have a workable backup copy of your Windows 10, 8.1, 7 system ready to use whenever you have any issues with your operating system.
+If you have any questions regarding this article, let us know in the comments below and we will reply in the shortest time possible.